Use the detection engine to create and manage rules and view the alerts

 For information on how to enable ransomware protection on your host, see Ransomware protection.

-Ransomware is a paid feature and is enabled by default if you have a Platinum or Enterprise license.
+Ransomware prevention is a paid feature and is enabled by default if you have a Platinum or Enterprise license.

 Resolve UI error messagesedit

-Depending on your privileges and whether detection system indices have already been created for the Kibana space, you might see an error message when you try to open the Detections page.
+Depending on your privileges and whether detection system indices have already been created for the Kibana space, you might get one of these error messages when you open the Alerts or Rules page:

 Let’s set up your detection engine

-If you see this message, a user with specific privileges must visit the Detections page before you can view detection rules and alerts.
-See Enable and access detections for a list of all the requirements.
+If you get this message, a user with specific privileges must visit the Alerts or Rules page before you can view detection alerts and rules.
+Refer to Enable and access detections for a list of all the requirements.

 Detection engine permissions required

-If you see this message, you do not have the required privileges to view the Detections page, and you should contact your Kibana administrator.
+If you get this message, you do not have the required privileges to view the Detections feature, and you should contact your Kibana administrator.